Dry ice smoke coming out of a glass

 Credit: Envato Elements/ hannievanbaarle

-Dry ice, which is frequently confused with liquid nitrogen, is merely carbon dioxide that has been cooled and condensed.
-It acquires this name because, it does not transform into a liquid; rather, when it reaches room temperature, it sublimates and directly transforms into a gas.
-The average temperature of dry ice is -109.3 degrees Fahrenheit.
+Dry ice is often mistaken for liquid nitrogen, but it's actually just carbon dioxide that has been frozen.
+It's called "dry" ice because it doesn't turn into a liquid.
+Instead, when it warms up to room temperature, it sublimates and directly transforms into a gas.
+The average temperature of dry ice is around -109.3 degrees Fahrenheit.

 How To Store Dry Ice